20+ Strangest Stories of Greek Mythology

 1. The Birth of Athena from Her Father’s Forehead

-Out of the split head emerged Athena, fully grown and wearing armor.
+According to one version of the myth, Zeus had a severe headache.
+To reduce the pain, Hephaestus split Zeus’s head open with an axe.
+Athena fully grown and wearing armour emerged out of the split head.
 It’s a bizarre and unexpected way for a goddess to come into existence.

 2. Eternal Punishment of Sisyphus

 Sisyphus was a deceitful king who angered the gods.
 As punishment, he was condemned to push a boulder up a hill, only for it to roll back down each time he reached the top.
+Sisyphus was forced to repeat this useless task for eternity.

 3. The Transformation of Io into Heifer